Joseph Burrows: Conviction

 Burrows' first trial for the 1988 first-degree murder of William Dulan ended in a hung jury.
 He was convicted in his second trial and sentenced to death on August 1, 1989.
 Burrows appealed his conviction and death sentence, but both were upheld in 1992 by the Supreme Court of Illinois.

 Exoneration

 When learning that the Illinois Supreme Court turned down Burrows' appeal, Frye contacted a reporter and recanted his testimony against Burrows.
 He said he had been coerced by police into a false confession and testimony.
 At a post-conviction hearing, Kathleen Zellner persuaded the perpetrator Gayle Potter to confess to the murder.
 Burrows won a new trial, at which Potter and Frye both testified.
 The prosecution eventually dropped charges against Burrows, and he was released in 1994.

 Later life

 Burrows was bitter over his wrongful conviction and years on death row.
 He filed a civil suit against the police, and was awarded $100,000.
-A year after his release, he was convicted and sentenced in 1995 to six years in prison for the possession of chemicals allegedly used in the production of methamphetamine.
+Years later, in 2005, he was convicted and sentenced to six years in prison for the possession of chemicals allegedly used in the production of methamphetamine.
 He was released in 2008 with day-for-day good time.